 You can build a custom Monitoring dashboard that display charts of selected metrics for your Cloud Composer environment.

-Select Dashboards > Create Dashboard from the Monitoring console.
+Select Dashboards > Create Dashboard.

 In the Untitled Dashboard, click Add Chart and create the chart:

 - In the Add Chart window, select Cloud Composer Environment as the resource type.